franksrp-ld/ssf/doc/Azure Container Apps.md

-# Deploying the Lookout → Okta SSF Transmitter on AWS App Runner
+# Deploying the Lookout → Okta SSF Transmitter on Azure Container Apps
 **Secret Manager–Aware Deployment Model**

-This guide walks customers and sales engineers through deploying the SSF Transmitter to **AWS App Runner**, using **AWS Secrets Manager** for all sensitive data, and wiring it into Lookout Mobile Risk + Okta Identity Threat Protection.
+This guide walks customers and sales engineers through deploying the SSF Transmitter to **Azure Container Apps**, using **Azure Key Vault** for all sensitive data, and wiring it into Lookout Mobile Risk + Okta Identity Threat Protection.

 ---